dmrom7/geogbrowns/content/event/2021-09-24-HG_drinks/index.md

   postcode:
   country: United Kingdom

-summary: Afternoon social for all new Human Geographers & QUSS catch up
+summary: Afternoon social for all new Human Geographers
-abstract: "To welcome all new Human Geography PGRs, we would like to casualy leave to nearest open air pub on thursday afternoon.
-As it happened to be on the same day as the first QUSS seminar, it will be a cojoint event with the first QUSS social of the year.
+abstract: "To welcome all new Human Geography PGRs, we would like to meet up and casualy leave to nearest open air pub on thursday afternoon.
 Location yet to be decided "

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-09-30T17:00:00Z"
+date: "2021-10-07T17:00:00Z"
-date_end: "2021-09-30T19:00:00Z"
+date_end: "2021-10-07T19:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).